- About ISEV

 Mission Statement: Advancing extracellular vesicle research globally.

-Vision: Our vision is to be the leading advocate and guide of EV research and to advance the understanding of extracellular vesicle biology.
+Vision: Our vision is to be the leading advocate and guide of extracellular vesicle research and to advance the understanding of extracellular vesicle biology.

 What Does ISEV Do?